c3d/recorder/README.md

 push away data from a slower one.
 This ensures that you can record important, but slow, events, as well as much more frequent ones.

-Here is what a recorder dump can look like:
+Here is what a recorder dump can look like (lines omitted for brevity):

     recorder.c:518: [0 0.000000] signals: Activating dump for signal mask 0xE3001C58
     recorder_test.c:126: [1 0.000008] MAIN: Launching 16 normal recorder threads